amit1035/amit1035/README.md

 🔭 I’m currently working on full-stack web applications using React and Node.js.

-🌱 I’m currently learning TypeScript, GraphQL, and advanced React patterns to enhance my development skills.
+🌱 I’m currently learning Figma to enhance my design skills.

 👨‍💻 All of my projects are available at https://github.com/amit1035.